1. What is the STEM Exploration Series (SES)?

 Yes, while enrollment in UNIV 100/107 may make attendance at some opportunities mandatory, the events are open to all Letters and Sciences students.

 5. How will SES help me with my plans to apply to a STEM LEP?
-(Biological Sciences, Biochemistry, Chemistry, Environmental Sciences and Policy-Biodiversity and Conservation, Aerospace Engineering, Bioengineering, Chemical Engineering, Computer Engineering, Electrical Engineering, Fire Protection Engineering, Materials Engineering and Mechanical Engineering)
+(Biological Sciences, Biochemistry, Chemistry, Environmental Sciences and Policy-Biodiversity and Conservation, Aerospace Engineering, Bioengineering, Chemical Engineering, Computer Engineering, Electrical Engineering, Fire Protection Engineering, Materials Engineering Mechanical Engineering, Immersive Media Design, and Neuroscience)

 Through our classes, lecture series and challenges, the STEM program will offer assistance in the application process into STEM LEP programs.
 However, we will also expose students to parallel majors that can assist students in achieving their career goals.